 Edgefield County and the Merriwether area are exploding with unplanned growth.
 After a year of research, planning, citizen involvement, and public hearings Edgefield County’s Comprehensive Plan, a road map for planning the future of Edgefield County was amended on its 3rd and final reading to allow for higher density housing units against what the consultant recommended and citizens wanted.
-The Plan was approved by a 3 to 2 County Council vote.
-Read the Plan here.
-Find the minutes and the full details to this meeting on the News to Know page under this section: Comprehensive Plan & Land Management Ordinance (zoning) High Density Subdivisions History - The change - minutes

 The Edgefield County Comprehensive Plan identifies the Merriwether District as a prime location to focus growth.
 Stating: Fortunately for the county, the Merriwether area and the southern end of the US-25 (Edgefield Road) corridor generally have less productive agricultural lands.
 Therefore, less important agricultural lands are likely to be lost on a large scale to industrial or residential growth in the next five years.

 Growth is not coming, it is here!
-This is the reason for the Petition

-How Am I Affected?
+How Are We Affected?

 As surrounding areas and neighboring communities become densely populated and overcrowded, developers are focusing on large land parcels for new housing developments.
 Planned Unit Developments (PUDs) offer the highest profitability therefore they seek the highest density.
 Plans for more of these higher density developments are under consideration.
 Planned developments consist of a mix of larger lots, smaller lots, town homes and possible commercial within the community.
 They will both contain greenspace and HOA facilities.
 Schools affected in these subdivisions will be Merriwether Elementary, Merriwether Middle, Fox Creek, and Strom Thurmond.